russaj/539portfolio/README.md

 # 539portfolio
-539 Portfolio Project -- Blades in the Dark Game Site 3/2/2020 - Index, Crew, and Newspaper pages are drafted with HTML and CSS
+539 Portfolio Project -- Blades in the Dark Game Site<br>
+3/2/2020 - Index, Crew, and Newspaper pages are drafted with HTML and CSS<br>
+For more information go here: https://bladesinthedark.com/